ShubhamTiwary914/vivekRestaurant/README.md

 # Vivek Restaurant Website

-- A dine and dash Web Application for a local Restaurant in Dehradun, Uttarakhand.
+- A delivery ordering service or Dine and Dash Booking Web Application for a local Restaurant in Dehradun, Uttarakhand.